 Hmm, the A31, not as popular in the U.S. as I was hoping/suspecting it to be.
 If done right, these can be a very fun cars sharing components from other Nissan(s) cars.
 Similar to other cars of the era, you can build it to a lot of different styles and/or tastes.
 I’ve always enjoyed this body style and wish we received it in the U.S. Today, we will be looking over Yuto’s Cefiro.
 As most of the cars on this blog, he uses it mainly for drifting.
-I found him from knowing Ryosuke (https://exec-11.us/2017/02/21/2304/ This car is for sale) as they are friends.
-Continue reading “Yuto’s Nissan Cefiro”
+I found him from knowing Ryosuke (https://exec-11.us/2017/02/21/2304/) Continue reading “Yuto’s Nissan Cefiro”

 A quick write-up.
 I have always really enjoyed his JZX100.
 The ride height and wheel fitment is perfect!
 This fitment is something not seen too often in the U.S. Here, it seems to be either the following: tires are too stretch/not stretched enough, ride height/rake is off, or wheels are too sunk in or way too far out.
 To me, Kazuki did it right…